Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Dairy products can block iron absorption by as much as 60%.
 One exception is yogurt.
 Even though yogurt is made from milk, it has friendly bacteria culture that is good for the body.

-Dairy foods produce tremendous amounts of mucus as they move through the digestive tract.
+Dairy foods produce mucus as they move through the digestive tract.
 Avoiding dairy can shrink tonsils, reduce infections, speed digestion, and improve immunity.
 A little dairy is usually fine.
 A lot is not.

 Dehydroepiandrosterone (DHEA) is a mouthful.
 As a result, this 22 letter word is usually abbreviated to DHEA.